Simple algebraic groups with the same maximal tori, weakly commensurable Zariski-dense subgroups, and good reduction: Generic tori, generic elements, and applications to weak commensurability

 {\rm (2)} \parbox[t]{16cm}{if $\mathrm{char}\: k = 0$, then the trace fields of $\Gamma_1$ and $\Gamma_2$ coincide: $k_{\Gamma_1} = k_{\Gamma_2}$;}

 1mm

 {\rm (3)} \parbox[t]{16cm}{$\ell_1 = \ell_2$.} \end{thm}

 In characteristic zero, part (1) is Theorem 1 in \cite{PR-WC}.
 Its proof in positive characteristic remains exactly the same due to the existence of generic elements in {\it all} characteristics (Theorem \ref{T:ExGenElts}).
 The result in part (2) as stated is specific to characteristic zero; in fact, it is false in positive characteristic.
 Technically, part (3) was proved in \cite[Theorem 6.3(2)]{PR-WC} only when $k$ is a number field, so we will quickly sketch the general argument, which is similar to the proof of Proposition \ref{P:Prop-gen1}.
-We recall that a $k$-torus $T$ is called $k$-{\it irreducible} if it does not contain any proper $k$-defined subtori; the irreducibility of $T$ is equivalent to the fact that the Galois group $\mathrm{Gal}(k^{\mathrm{sep}}/k)$ acts irreducibly on the $\mathbb{Q}$-vector space $X(T) \otimes_{\mathbb{Z}} \mathbb{Q}$ (resp., $X_*(T) \otimes_{\mathbb{Z}} \mathbb{Q}$), hence the terminology.
+We recall that a $k$-torus $T$ is called $k$-{\it irreducible} if it does not contain any proper $k$-defined subtori; the irreducibility of $T$ is equivalent to the fact that the Galois group $\mathrm{Gal}(k^{\mathrm{sep}}/k)$ acts irreducibly on either of the $\mathbb{Q}$-vector spaces $X(T) \otimes_{\mathbb{Z}} \mathbb{Q}$ or $X_*(T) \otimes_{\mathbb{Z}} \mathbb{Q}$, where $X(T)$ and $X_*(T)$ are, respectively, the groups of characters and cocharacters of $T$, hence the terminology.
 We will need the following result. \begin{lemma} {\rm (\cite[Lemma 3.6]{PR-WC})} Let $T$ be a $k$-irreducible torus.
 For any $t \in T(k)$ of infinite order and any nonzero character $\chi \in X(T)$, the Galois conjugates of $\lambda = \chi(t)$ generate the splitting field $k_T$. \end{lemma}